abhiram-ar/humane-backend/chat-service/README.md

 ### Why dont we only check if the user has rewarded in last 24 hr from cache and emit `replied.in.24hr.first` event

 -  because a user can spam another user in 24 hour interval without getting any reply. and we dont want to give reward for that

+## TODO

+-  increment the call description expity on read or on a ping mechanism